dqrobotics/dqrobotics.github.io/index.md

 The Python package is still experimental.
 It is not recommended for production yet.
 {{site.data.alerts.end}}

+{% include warning.html content="This is my warning." %}

 Python 2 [will retire soon](https://pythonclock.org/).
 We only support Python 3.
 {: .alert .alert-warning}